 Macronutrients

-The fat content of hash browns largely depends on the cooking method.
-Hash browns fried in oil or butter can contain 10–15 grams of fat per serving, including both saturated and unsaturated fats.
-Baking or air-frying hash browns reduces fat content significantly, making them a healthier option.
+How unhealthy is a hash brown?
+The fat content largely depends on the cooking method.
+When fried in oil or butter, hash browns can contain 10–15 grams of fat per serving, including both saturated and unsaturated fats.
+However, baking or air-frying hash browns significantly reduces the fat content, making them a much healthier option for those seeking a lighter alternative

 Vitamins and Minerals in Hash Browns: Are They Enough?